 When it comes down to AC vs DC welding it is best to think about what is better for the type of metal and workpiece that you will be working on.
 It is also important to remember that to achieve a strong weld you need to have the correct polarity, current and electrode.
 Let’s look at which electrode to use.

 Which Electrode To Use?

 When it comes to AC, the arc can be easily extinguished.
 You want to look for AC specific electrodes, these will have elements in their coating that are made to function on AC polarity which helps to keep the arc ignited.

 Check electrode 6010 for DC welding.
 This is only planned for immediate use.
 The sodium film is high in cellulose.
 It provides increased penetration and various field applications.

-The arc appears to go out and then has to be reestablished when welded with reverse electric flow polarity.
+The arc appears to go out and then has to be re-established when welded with reverse electric flow polarity.
 Using electrodes with other elements in their layer to help hold the arc lit, for reverse electric flow.
-This alternating currents rod includes 6011, 6013, 7018, and 7024 plates.
+This alternating current rod includes 6011, 6013, 7018, and 7024 plates.

 The 6011 has a potassium-like high-cellulose shell.
 It can be used for cutting in both places.
 These also perform well on rusty and dusty metals and even under windy weather when soldering outdoors.